What can I expect on my first visit?

-It simply isolates the muscles of the back and neck through an elaborate restraint system which allows testing of the weakest area of the spine and then compares that to other men or women your age or weight.
-We are then able begin the rehab with enough weight to cause growth of the muscle but not enough to overload the spine and cause pain.
-Because we are exercising the weak link specifically, we are able to be more aggressive with the rehab which allows us to see improvements rapidly.
-Ball exercise, while appropriate in some cases, is nowhere as effective.
+It simply isolates the muscles of the back and neck through an elaborate restraint system, which allows testing of the weakest area of the spine and then compares that to other men or women your age or weight.
+We are then able to begin the rehab with enough weight to cause growth of the muscle but not enough to overload the spine and cause pain.
+Because we are exercising the weak link specifically, we are able to be more aggressive with the rehab, which allows us to see improvements rapidly.
+Ball exercise, while appropriate in some cases, is not nearly as effective.

 This allows us to be more effective in predicting outcomes.
-A 21 year old male is much more active than an 85 year male.
-If we compared the strength of this 21 year old to the strength of an 85 year old male, even if there was a significant strength deficit, it would still look pretty good.
-By comparing him to another 21 year old we get a true representation of where his strength is and where it should be compared to other 21 year olds his age and weight.
-By comparing you to someone your age, weight and gender we are able to more accurately predict your response to our treatment.
+A 21-year-old male is much more active than an 85-year-old male.
+If we compared the strength of this 21-year-old to the strength of an 85-year-old male, even if there was a significant strength deficit, it would still look pretty good.
+By comparing him to another 21-year-old, we get a true representation of where his strength is and where it should be compared to other 21-year-olds his age and weight.
+By comparing you to someone your age, weight, and gender, we are able to more accurately predict your response to our treatment.

-12) If someone is in pain are they still able to have a test on MedX?
+If someone is in pain, are they still able to have a test on MedX?

 Yes and no. Someone who is seeing us for chronic neck pain or chronic low back pain would probably be tested on the first visit unless they were in severe pain or there is significant pain with movement.
-We test through a pain free range of motion and can limit the motion in the cervical spine from 0° to 126° and in the lumbar spine from 0° to 72°.
-If you have been involved in a motor vehicle accident or work injury or other injury for that matter we would need to defer the testing until 30 days have elapsed since the injury to allow the tissues to heal.
+We always test through a pain-free range of motion and can limit the motion in the cervical spine from anywhere between 0° to 126° and in the lumbar spine from anywhere between 0° to 72°.
+If you have been involved in a motor vehicle accident or work injury or other injury for that matter, we would need to defer the testing until 30 days have elapsed since the injury to allow the tissues to heal.

-13) When I’m done w/ treatment will I have better motion in my
+When I’m done with treatment, will I have better motion in my back and neck?